Eastern gray squirrel: Habitat

-Eastern gray squirrel are always on the go.
-As they prepare for the coming days, the squirrels gather their food and hide it in various places.
-Through the morning and afternoon, squirrels search for food.
-During their breeding season, a male and female squirrel may occasionally share a nest.
-A pregnant female squirrel stays by herself in her nest and paternal care of the offspring does not occur.
 In the wild, eastern gray squirrels can be found inhabiting large areas of mature, dense woodland ecosystems, generally covering 100 acres (40 hectares) of land.
 These forests usually contain large mast-producing trees such as oaks and hickories, providing ample food sources.
 Oak-hickory hardwood forests are generally preferred over coniferous forests due to the greater abundance of mast forage.
 This is why they are found only in parts of eastern Canada which do not contain boreal forest (i.e. they are found in some parts of New Brunswick, in southwestern Quebec, throughout southern Ontario and in southern Manitoba).

 Eastern gray squirrels generally prefer constructing their dens upon large tree branches and within the hollow trunks of trees.
 They also have been known to take shelter within abandoned bird nests.
 The dens are usually lined with moss plants, thistledown, dried grass, and feathers.
 These perhaps provide and assist in the insulation of the den, used to reduce heat loss.
 A cover to the den is usually built afterwards.

-Eastern grays squirrels also use dens for protection from prey and helps them look after their young.
+Eastern gray squirrels also use dens for protection from predators and to help them look after their young.
 Young survive 40 percent less if they lived in a leaf nest compared to a den.
 Squirrels tend to claim 2-3 dens at the same time.
-Canopy and midstory Trees are used by squirrels to hide from predators such as hawks and owls.
-The typical squirrel ranges over 1.5 to 8 acre and tend to be smaller where more of them are found.
+Canopy and midstory trees are used by squirrels to hide from predators such as hawks and owls.
+The typical squirrel ranges over 1.5 to 8 acre and tends to be smaller where more of them are found.

 Close to human settlements, eastern gray squirrels are found in parks and back yards of houses within urban environments and in the farmlands of rural environments.